MurdoMaclachlan/oscr/docs/source/runtime-arguments.rst

      - Lists everyone who has helped with the creation of the program.
      - 3
    * - ``--force-regex, -f``
-     - Forces OSCR to enable regex for one instance regardless of 'useRegex' configuration.
+     - Forces OSCR to enable regex for one instance regardless of 'use_regex' configuration.
      - 7
    * - ``--help, -h``
      - Displays the list of runtime arguments in the console.